complytime/baseline-demo/README.md

 To goal of this repository is to demonstrate the evaluation and reporting of a single component, in this case a GitHub Repository.

-The `Generate` workflow can be run which will complete the following steps:
+The `Generate ""lowercase" policy` workflow can be run which will complete the following steps:

-1. Transform the Gemara Layers 2, 3, and 4 artifacts into an OSCAL Component Definitions with OSCAL Compass property extensions
+1. Transform the Gemara Layers 2, 3, and 4 artifacts into an OSCAL Component Definitions with OSCAL Compass property extensions.
 2. Provide the OSCAL Component Definition as inputs in the c2pcli with a [Conforma](https://github.com/conforma) plugin to provide an OPA bundle that contain all the policies required for evaluation and a `policy.yaml` to allow data input mapping to policies.
-3. The policy bundle is pushed as an OCI artifact to `ghcr.io`
+3. The policy bundle is pushed as an OCI artifact to `ghcr.io`.

-The `Report` workflow and be used to provide immediate feedback on the compliance posture of the component.
+The `Create Compliance Report` workflow and be used to provide immediate feedback on the compliance posture of the component.
 It completes the following steps:

 1. Use `snappy` to retrieve input data from the API and use `ec validate input` to evaluate the input data using the policy in the bundle.
 2. Use the policy results, the OSCAL Component Definition and input OSCAL Catalog to produce an OSCAL Assessment Results and Markdown report.